A call came recently while I was out of the country on vacation. I barely got cell reception, so my phone’s ringing caught me by surprise...

 Typing in the town’s name and “services for seniors” into your search engine is another good place to start your investigation.
 I was lucky to discover several regional non-profits that offer things like personal development classes, sliding-scale house cleaning, and appointment transportation.

 Key Words: “Companion Care” and “Home Health Care”

-It’s clear that the private sector care can potentially meet the needs of both of my parents.
-To me, home health care companies are a “one-stop shop,” and in many ways it’s the most convenient route to take because individual services from other organizations don’t have to be cobbled together.
+It’s clear that private sector care can potentially meet the needs of both of my parents.
+To me, home health care companies are a “one-stop shop,” and in many ways, it’s the most convenient route to take because individual services from other organizations don’t have to be cobbled together.